Marvel's Spider-Man vs Spider-Man 2: Which PS5 Game Is Better?

 Pricing

-On the official PlayStation online game store, you can find a copy of Marvel’s Spider-Man 2, scheduled to release on 20 October 2023, listed with a price of SGD 97.90.
+On the official PlayStation online game store, you can find a copy of Marvel’s Spider-Man 2, scheduled to release on 20 October 2023, listed with a price of MYR 299.
 This could be heavy on the pocket for a new game and Sony has no intentions of offering a discount anytime soon on this one.

-On the other hand, you can pick up a copy of Marvel’s Spider-Man Remastered on the PlayStation store for just SGD 67.90.
-You can also pick up the original Marvel’s Spider-Man PS4 version released years ago at a lower price tag of SGD 55.41.
+On the other hand, you can pick up a copy of Marvel’s Spider-Man Remastered on the PlayStation store for just MYR 209.
+You can also pick up the original Marvel’s Spider-Man PS4 version released years ago at a lower price tag of MYR 209.
 For those new to the Spider-Man franchise, the original game is surely an easier investment.

 Adidas Drops Spider-Man Sneakers Ahead Of Marvel’s Spider-Man 2’s PS5 Release